-In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.
+In this post, I’m going to show you the most interesting things to do in north Mauritius that you should put on your bucket list.

 Mauritius is definitely famous for its beaches but there is so much more than that.
-Plan a couple of trips and include a few places to visit from the list below.
+Plan a couple of trips and include a few places to visit in the north of Mauritius.
+Alternatively, plan a quick drive to Port Louis and the South of the island.

 So let’s get started…